zegLine/thuBOT/README.md

 ### VSCode

 Install the `Extenstion Pack for Java` extension pack in VS Code.
 This will bring all the necessary tools.
- Afterwards, reload VS Code and open the repository.
+Afterward, reload VS Code and open the repository.
 There should be a pop-up asking if the project should use `maven` or `gradle`.
-Choose `gradle`.
-The build should be running in the background, and you can check its status by clicking th icon in the bottom right corner. (look up `vscode gradle integration` for more info and debugging)
+Choose `maven`.
+The build should be running in the background, and you can check its status by clicking th icon in the bottom right corner. (look up `vscode maven integration` for more info and debugging)

 Before running the code, you have to adjust the configurtion in the `application.properties` file inside `src/main/resources`.
 Most importantly adjust the config according to the following example: